Skip to contents

 ensemble.metric

 Which test statistic to use for an ensemble classifier composed of all of the individual classifiers.
-Can be "vote", "mean.mse", or "mean.prob".
-The default value ("mean.prob") is recommended.
+Can be "vote", "mean.mse", "mean.log", or "mean.prob" (default, recommended).

 paired